the-technat/parrot-nag-bot/README.md

 A Telegram bot (and Webserver) to feed an LED Matrix style display with messages.
 ## Features
 * `/start` - Replies a greeting to show that he's ready to operate
+* `/help` - Display a help message with all commands and their usage
 * `/system` -  Print status message with information about how the bot is deployed

 ## Usage